P-bibs/skiff/README.md

 Skiff started as a personal project for me to learn more about the design and implementation of programming languages.
 It was a mash-up of ideas and syntaxes from existing languages.
 As it evolved, however, it became a platform for me to learn about different algorithms like HM type inference and exhaustiveness checking of pattern match expressions.

 Next on the road map is an exploration of gradual typing by adding a `typed` keyword to distinguish fully type functions from partially typed functions.
 By default, Skiff will have very few static guarantees.
 However, you can opt into more checks within a given function by fully annotating the arguments and return type or using the `typed` keyword to tell Skiff to infer a function type.
 The goal is to have a language that is as easy to use as a dynamically-typed language while offering some of the guarantees and in-code documentation of statically-typed languages.
+One of the guiding principles to maintain this goal is that all type annotations should be optional (that is, stripping all type from a Skiff program should still leave you with a runnable Skiff program).

 ## What does it look like?